 The name “Seawaymax” is used for vessels passing through the Saint Lawrence Seaway which is an important waterway since it forms a sea passage linking the United States and Canada.
 These vessels are 226 meters long and 24 meters wide and the draught extends up to 8 meters.

-This kind of merchant vessel classification is necessary for the smooth operation in the global cargo shipping domain.
+This kind of merchant vessel classification is necessary for smooth operation in the global cargo shipping domain.
 It also helps in the preservation and maintenance of a standard inter-border commercial operation.